edgurgel/httparrot/README.md

 * [ ] /gzip Returns gzip-encoded data.
 * [ ] /response-headers?key=val Returns given response headers.
 * [ ] /digest-auth/:qop/:user/:passwd Challenges HTTP Digest Auth.

+## License

+    Copyright :copyright: 2013-2014 Eduardo Gurgel <eduardo@gurgel.me>

+    This work is free.
+You can redistribute it and/or modify it under the terms of the MIT License.
+See the LICENSE file for more details.